romses/Datenzwerg/docs/index.md

 ### What's the battery life?

-In our tests, a Datenzwerg without TVOC sensor seems to last between three to four days on a single charge of our 18650 LiPos that range from 1600mAh to 2800 mAh.
+In our tests, a Datenzwerg without CO2 sensor seems to last between three to four days on a single charge of our 18650 LiPos that range from 1600mAh to 2800 mAh.
 This obviously depends on the cell capacity but also temperature and other environmental factors.

-With the TVOC sensor included powering via a single 18650 LiPo is sadly not working out.
+With the CO2 sensor included powering via a single 18650 LiPo is sadly not working out.

 ### Why are the measured temperatures that high during the day?